wilfb-debug/bad-flask-app/README.md

 - The initial version of the application intentionally demonstrated common cloud anti-patterns, including hardcoded secrets, exposed credentials via HTTP responses, and lack of observability.
 These issues were then systematically identified and remediated using cloud-native best practices.

 ## Architecture Diagrams
+### Architectural Evolution Summary

+This project intentionally begins with an insecure baseline to demonstrate common cloud anti-patterns, including hardcoded secrets, public unauthenticated access, and manual deployments.
+The final architecture applies cloud-native security and reliability principles using managed Google Cloud services, resulting in a secure, observable, and scalable production-ready design.

 ### Before: Insecure Baseline
 ![Insecure Baseline](diagrams/architecture-before.png)